-Items below MUR10,000 have immediate depreciation and items less than MUR5,000 are not capitalised.
+Items below MUR10,000 are not capitalised.

 Depreciation methods, useful lives and residual values are reviewed at the end of each reporting period and adjusted if appropriate.

 (iv) Revaluation of freehold land and buildings

 Every three years, the Bank revalues its freehold land and buildings based on a full valuation report provided by professionally qualified valuers on an open market value basis.
 However, an interim or desktop valuation is carried out annually by a professionally qualified valuer and the freehold land and buildings are revalued accordingly.